+An archivist maintains repositories of historical documents, making sure they're properly preserved and cataloged.
 Most archivist career paths are associated with museums and universities.
-However, you may also find employment at large corporations, government institutions, hospitals and more.
+However, you may also find employment at large corporations, government institutions or elsewhere.
 This occupational versatility can be a valuable asset in a competitive economy.
-That's because you can pursue a role that aligns with your particular interests.
-You may seek out a specialized position that oversees physical records from a specific era in history.

-Another element of archival work is helping researchers find documents.
-Archivists have unique knowledge of the collections they manage.
-This means they can make connections between sets of documents that outside researchers may not be able to make.
+Another aspect of archival work is helping researchers find documents.
+Archivists have unique knowledge of the collections they manage, allowing them to make connections between sets of documents that outside researchers may not be able to make.

-Archivists also evaluate the authenticity and significance of new records and artifacts obtained by their institutions.
-Then, they make recommendations for every item's long-term safekeeping.
-This usually entails the creation of film and digital copies that can be added to existing databases.
-Once they're preserved, they're made available to the public.
-If you’re interested in following an archivist career path, some of the duties you may be responsible for include:
+Archivists evaluate the authenticity and significance of records and other artifacts obtained by their institutions.
+They make recommendations for every item's long-term safekeeping.
+This usually includes creating film and digital copies that can be added to existing databases.
+Once records and artifacts have been preserved, they're generally made available to the public.

 - Authenticating and appraising historical documents and objects.